Liverpool South Parkway railway station: Facilities

 In August 2006, Liverpool South Parkway won the Innovation Award at Network Rail's annual Environment Awards.

-In June 2009 the station underwent some enhancements, and saw the introduction of a new travel centre and a heated passenger lounge with wifi internet access, comfortable chairs and free newspapers, adjacent to the café; ticket barriers at both ends of the concourse were also installed.
+In June 2009, the station underwent some enhancements, and saw the introduction of a new travel centre and a heated passenger lounge with Wi-Fi internet access, comfortable chairs and free newspapers, adjacent to the café; ticket barriers at both ends of the concourse were also installed.

 A ticket vending machine, allowing collection of tickets booked online, was installed in July 2014.

 In November 2016, an MtoGo shop was opened, selling a range of snacks and drinks alongside tickets.
 This replaced the former travel centre, which was converted into a Costa Coffee outlet in the summer of 2017.